 “It’s $2 more per person because of the weekend”.
 We looked again at the signs: 30$ for the visa, 1$ for the National Tourism Fund… And nothing else.
 With a firm voice, I made them understand that the extra cost is not indicated anywhere, and that we don’t have more to give them anyway.
 The customs officers eventually abdicated.
 We quickly walked away from the border crossing, with our visa stamped, at a hard-negotiated price.
 In the middle of a dusty track, we scanned the green horizon, this hilly landscape covered with tropical vegetation, these fallow rice fields.
 No one to greet us with a smile, no one to offer to exchange money, no one to sell us a taxi ride.
 These first moments in Laos set the scene: to hitchhike or have cultural exchanges with Lao people, we will have to ramp up!

-Laos: how to make your visa on the spot and cross the border at Na Meo
+More about Laos visa process on the spot and crossing the border at Na Meo

 It was mid-January, and in this part of the world the weather was very heavy, humid.
 Wearing our summer combo “short/t-shirt/cap”, we took the road again, before stopping a pickup truck.
 On board, 12 stacked adults, two babies, and cages full of chickens.
 We wondered if we’ll be able to get in with our bags; while our companions didn’t seem to ask themselves: here, everyone was sticking together.
 Here we go for 60 kilometers of tortuous road, hairpin bends that made you vomit your guts out, ruts that trap the wheels, silence as if we better bear the ride.
 Sometimes we improvised ourselves as doctors to treat the sicks by giving them an antiemetic pill, sometimes as a voluntary helper to push the blocked truck.
 An intense, striking experience that had drawn the beginnings of a Laotian adventure of nightmare, sweat and dust.